codepony/waschi/README.md

 - echowash.php - For client reasons. ( see washi.lisp for example )
 - found - Your list of found laundry.

+### How to make a client?
+Have a look at doc/ and you will find anything you need.
+Also you can check the currently available clients to get an overview.